micapam/jm-info/content/posts/2020-08-19-danuquecla.md

 ## Data store for epic formulae

 I am working on [a simple system to store and retrieve epic formulae](https://github.com/micapam/epic-formulae), allowing grouping by metre and by topic; this is assisting me in devising a metrical system for some of the poetry in the project.
+I recently presented a paper on this work: see [this video](https://www.youtube.com/watch?v=zZ1g9UwFV28).

 (Watch this space for more updates.)